AdminLanding

 Run your French rental from anywhere

-One-time €49 per property.
+First property free (10 documents included), then €49 per property (€39 each additional).
 Bilingual UI, ALUR-compliant French documents, eIDAS signature, mobile app.
 No subscription, no auto-renewal.

 EU-hosted • ALUR + eIDAS compliant • Bilingual FR/EN • SIPNR-ready exports